electronicvisions/brainscales2-demos/tutorial_0-welcome.rst

 .. code-block:: bash

-   git clone https://github.com/electronicvisions/brainscales2-demos.git --branch jupyter-notebooks
+   !git clone https://github.com/electronicvisions/brainscales2-demos.git --branch jupyter-notebooks

-in the terminal of your JupyterLab session.
+in a notebook of your JupyterLab session.

 Make sure to start the kernel named ``EBRAINS_release_...`` by either selecting the E symbol or by choosing the kernel from the list of available kernels when asked to.